 Each program maintains right of way records within the program project files.
-The Program Directors are responsible for the organization, security and storage of files.
+The Program Managers are responsible for the organization, security and storage of files.
 Operational personnel who create and use file documents are expected to exercise discretion and care as reflected in the following guidelines:

 - 1. Place original documents only (not multiple or duplicate copies) in the project file. - 2.
 Minimize removal of original documents from MaineDOT offices.
 Use photocopies or written notes if information from documents is needed for reference outside the office. - 3.
 Record personal or financial information only if it is relevant to the program purpose for which a record is kept. - 4.
 Make sure that official forms are completed and blank spaces are lined out before finalizing forms and other official documents. - 5.
-Consult the Chief Property Officer or Senior Property Officer before releasing information from MaineDOT files to any person.
+Consult the Chief Property Officer before releasing information from MaineDOT files to any person.
 MaineDOT right of way documents contain personal and financial information that is protected from public disclosure.

 Title 1 MRSA Sections 402 and 408-A control disclosure of State records for public inspection.
 Disclosure of right of way records is further controlled by 23 MRSA 63.
 Right of way staff that originate or control official records, including appraisals, negotiation diaries, property owner reports, cost estimates and relocation benefit determinations, should be familiar with these statutes.
+Any question about what records can be made available for inspection or produced to a requesting party, should be directed to the MaineDOT FOAA officer in the Office of Legal Services.